Alaska Invasive Species Partnership

 - Strategic Plan 2016

-AISP Mission and Vision
+AKISP Mission and Vision

 Provide statewide leadership in the prevention and reduction of the impacts from invasive species in Alaska.
 We will accomplish this through facilitating and fostering awareness and collaboration among the public, indigenous groups, industry, researchers, elected officials, governmental agencies, and non-governmental organizations.
 We will accomplish this by: 1) providing forums for the exchange of scientific and technical information; 2) coordinating awareness campaigns; and 3) providing credible unbiased scientific information to inform management decisions at all levels of government.
 Our efforts will provide leadership, support, and encouragement for the implementation of effective prevention, early detection, and management of invasive species across Alaska.

 On June 15, 2000, groups were invited by the UAF Cooperative Extension Service to meet and look for solutions for controlling noxious and invasive plants in Interior Alaska.
 After sharing what had been done, the group agreed that an Interior statewide effort was needed and decided to establish the statewide Alaska Committee for Noxious and Invasive Plants Management (CNIPM).
 In 2017 CNIPM changed its name to Committee for Noxious and Invasive Pests Management to reflect the ongoing collaboration across taxa.
-In 2018 CNIPM changed its name once again to the Alaska Invasive Species Partnership (AISP).
+In 2018 CNIPM changed its name once again to the Alaska Invasive Species Partnership (AKISP).

 pests in Alaska.